MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 _The professor said, "That’s a solution.
 But what if I reframe it as: She needs TO REACH?"_

+_That's when we start to present different possibilities_
+- _"Could she need an arm extension?"_
+- _"Can there be a pair of height increase shoes?"_
+- _"Can someone help her get the book above?"_
+_My teacher smiles "You guys see it, verbs open possibilities"._

 Wow!
 Such an interesting insight!
 It shifts the focus from being solution-based to being problem-based.

 > Let's learn Design Thinking.